prometheus/cloudwatch_exporter/README.md

 CloudWatch Exporter
 =====
+An exporter for [Amazon CloudWatch](http://aws.amazon.com/cloudwatch/), for Prometheus.

 ## Deploying to Kubernetes

-An exporter for [Amazon CloudWatch](http://aws.amazon.com/cloudwatch/), for Prometheus.
+- Edit `config.yml`
+- Deploy using `./deploy/deploy.sh`

 ## Building and running